annotation/text-fabric/tf/docs/about/displaydesign.md

 # Display design

-In Text-Fabric we want to display pieces of corpus material in insightful ways.
+In TF we want to display pieces of corpus material in insightful ways.

 We have implemented two types of displaying:

-*   **plain**: almost as the plain text of nodes, but with optional in-line formatting
+*   `plain`: almost as the plain text of nodes, but with optional in-line formatting
-*   **pretty**: almost as a tree-bank view, but for the fact that the text objects are not merely trees, but graphs.
+*   `pretty`: almost as a tree-bank view, but for the fact that the text objects are not merely trees, but graphs.

 In both types of display it is possible to optionally show node numbers to the